Often those that criticize others reveal what he himself lacks.

 A—Attend mentally as well as physically.

 It is not enough just to show up.
 You have to choose to be present and really listen to what’s being said, and contribute 100% of your energy and ability to the effort.
 Ask questions to clarify the problem and demonstrate your willingness to understand other perspectives.
 If needed, let the individuals involved vent their anger or express their fears.
 Your job is to actively listen, establish eye contact, and don’t interrupt the speaker.
 You are not only showing respect when you listen, you are finding out information that can help you resolve the conflict.
+Also remember that its not just your words or ability to listen but also your body language.
+Body language can express a wide range of emotions and let people know what you really think about whats going on.
+So uncross your arms, stop tapping your pen or fidgeting and be physically present.

 F—Focus on what’s important.